Arts and Design Courses

 CREDITS: 3 US credits / 45 contact hours

+3 semester credits.
 This is an introductory course on the planning and furnishing of interiors.
 Students will be introduced to the basic vocabulary, skills /techniques, practices and context of interior design through the vehicle of a series of small abstract projects.
 The course introduces students to basic interior design principles, theory and conceptual processes.
 The emphasis is on creating small-scale environments based on the interaction of the individual with the environment.
 Human scale, movement, circulation and fundamental form making will be explored.
-Site trips are an integral part of the course curriculum.
-This class includes experiential learning with CEMI.

 CREDITS: 3 US credits / 45 contact hours